secretkeysio/GCAdapterDriver/README.md

 - Run `sudo chown -R root:wheel /Library/Extensions/GCAdapterDriver.kext` to ensure correct permissions are set
 - Run `sudo kextutil /Library/Extensions/GCAdapterDriver.kext`.
 It may complain about signing; this is what we're aiming to fix in the full release.

 If you have a different driver installed, you may need to make sure it's uninstalled before loading this one.
+Note that Apple Silicon Macs have different recovery mode steps, which you should understand before doing this process - if it's not your thing, use `SmashEnabler` until the DriverKit version of this is released.

 ### Building from Source
 - Open in Xcode.
 Depending on what OS you're building from, you might need the Kext (10.13-10.15) or the DriverKit (10.15+) project.
 If you're building the Kext, ensure you're using the correct Xcode for the platform you're on.